DivyaGodayal/CoderChef-Kitchen/Template/README.md

 We tend to follow a set template for writing the articles on the CoderChef platform.
-If you are a writer who wants to contribute new articles to the repository, please download the template available [here](template.md).
+The template is described in detail here, in this writeup.
+If you are a writer who wants to contribute new articles to the repository, please download the barebones structure of the template available [here](template.md).

 ## Template Description